mark-wiemer/hello-hello/packages/remark/readme.md

 # Hello Remark

-A programmatic Markdown toolchain by members of the [unified](https://unifiedjs.com/) collective.
-Parse, stringify, and manipulate Markdown content in JS.
+A Markdown toolchain: Parse, stringify, and manipulate Markdown content in JS.
+Maintained by members of the [unified](https://unifiedjs.com/) collective.

+All of these are published by the unified collective:

+- remark
+- remark-parse
+- remark-stringify
+- to-vfile
+- unified
--
+- ...and more